Shiloli-r/breakout/README.md

-# breakout
+# Breakout
-A remake of the BreakOut game
+A remake of the [Atari](https://en.wikipedia.org/wiki/Atari,_Inc.)
+BreakOut game <br>
+<i>[Breakout](https://en.wikipedia.org/wiki/Breakout_(video_game)) is an arcade video game developed and published by Atari, Inc. and released on May 13, 1976.
+It was designed by Steve Wozniak, based on conceptualization from Nolan Bushnell and Steve Bristow who were influenced by the seminal 1972 Atari arcade game Pong </i>

 # GamePlay